Search Menu

 How Do I Feed a Growing Puppy?

-How do I Feed Large and Giant Breed Puppies?
+How Do I Feed Large and Giant Breed Puppies?

 Too much calcium in your large or giant breed puppy’s diet isn’t good for their development, warns Dr. Klein.
 “This is because large and giant breeds are more sensitive than smaller ones to an excess or shortage of calcium while their bones are growing,” says Dr. Klein.

-When shopping for puppy food for your large-breed pooch, look for pet food labels that read “[Pet Food Name] is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for growth or all life stages including growth of large-size dogs (70 lbs or more as an adult),” recommends Dr. Klein.
+When shopping for food for your large-breed puppy, look for pet food labels that read “[Pet Food Name] is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for growth or all life stages including growth of large-size dogs (70 lbs or more as an adult),” recommends Dr. Klein.

 How Do I Exercise Growing Puppies Safely?